demanasta/plot_eq/README.md

 plot NOA earthquake catalogue
 =============================
-> Plot NOA eq catalogue and historical eq for the region of Greece
+> Plot National Observatory of Athens earthwuake catalogue and historical earthquakes of Papazachos an Papazachou catalogue for the region of Greece

-## Contact
+### Contact
 *   Demitris Anastasiou [mail](mailto:danast@mail.ntua.gr)

 --------------------------------------------------------------------------------